luk036/luk036.github.io/algo4dfm/useful_skew.md

 ## Delay Padding (II)

-- No, the above formulation is not practical.
+- No, the above formulation is impractical.
 - In modern design, "inserting" a delay may mean swapping a faster cell with a slower cell from the cell library.
 Thus, no need to minimize the sum of $p$.